-Zigbee is a wireless technology developed as an open global standard to address the unique needs of low-cost, low-power wireless IoT networks.
-The Zigbee standard operates on the IEEE 802.15.4 physical radio specification and operates in unlicensed bands including 2.4 GHz, 900 MHz and 868 MHz.
+Zigbee is a wireless technology developed as an open global market connectivity standard to address the unique needs of low-cost, low-power wireless IoT data networks.
+The Zigbee connectivity standard operates on the IEEE 802.15.4 physical board radio specification and operates in unlicensed radio bands including 2.4 GHz, 900 MHz and 868 MHz.

-The 802.15.4 specification upon which the Zigbee stack operates gained ratification by the Institute of Electrical and Electronics Engineers (IEEE) in 2003.
-The specification is a packet-based radio protocol intended for low-cost, battery-operated devices.
-The protocol allows devices to communicate in a variety of network topologies and can have battery life lasting several years.
+The 802.15.4 wireless specification upon which the Zigbee stack operates gained board ratification by the Institute of Electrical and Electronics Engineers (IEEE) in 2003.
+The specification is a packet-based radio board protocol intended for low-cost, battery-operated devices and products.
+The protocol allows devices to communicate data in a variety of network topologies and can have battery life lasting several years.

-The Zigbee protocol has been created and ratified by member companies of the Zigbee Alliance.Over 300 leading semiconductor manufacturers, technology firms, OEMs and service companies comprise the Zigbee Alliance membership.
+The Zigbee protocol has been created and ratified by member companies of the Zigbee Board Alliance.Over 300 market leading semiconductor manufacturers, technology firms, OEMs and service companies comprise the Zigbee Alliance membership board.
 The Zigbee protocol was designed to provide an easy-to-use wireless data solution characterized by secure, reliable wireless network architectures.

-The Zigbee 3.0 protocol is designed to communicate data through noisy RF environments that are common in commercial and industrial applications.
-Version 3.0 builds on the existing ZigBee standard but unifies the market-specific application profiles to allow all devices to be wirelessly connected in the same network, irrespective of their market designation and function.
-Furthermore, a ZigBee 3.0 certification scheme ensures the interoperability of products from different manufacturers.
-Connecting ZigBee 3.0 networks to the IP domain opens up monitoring and control from devices such as smartphones and tablets on a LAN or WAN, including the Internet, and brings the true Internet of Things to fruition.
+The Zigbee 3.0 protocol is designed to communicate data through noisy RF environments that are common in commercial and industrial market applications.
+Version 3.0 builds on the existing Zigbee connectivity standard but unifies the market-specific application profiles to allow all devices to be wirelessly connected in the same network, irrespective of their market designation and function.
+Furthermore, a Zigbee 3.0 certification scheme ensures the interoperability of products from different device manufacturers.
+Connecting Zigbee 3.0 networks to the IP domain opens up wireless monitoring and control from radio devices such as smartphones and tablets on a LAN or WAN, including the Internet, and brings the true Internet of Things to fruition.

 Zigbee protocol features include: